 EMBRACE STUDY BY DR ZALI YAGER AND DR IVANKA PRICHARD

 A joint study of more than 1500 adult women around the world by Flinders and Victoria Universities has proven the social impact of Taryn Brumfitt’s documentary Embrace to change women’s lives for the better.
 The study by Flinders and Victoria Universities found that those who had seen the Embrace film had much higher body appreciation, and less body shame, self-objectification, and dieting – in comparison to those who hadn’t seen the film.

 Women who had seen the film were also less likely to treat their body as an object, to believe that they should be thin, and to be ashamed of their body.

 It was also found that watching the movie was seen to be more effective in changing people’s perceptions than traditional means of education that lasted 4-6 hours.
 These methods would usually result in a 1-2% improvement, in contrast, viewing the highly emotive film Embrace was associated with much large improvement of 7.2%.

-The study was coordinated by Dr Zali Yager, Senior Lecturer of Health and Physical Education, Victoria University and Dr Ivanka Prichard, Senior Lecturer in Health Psychology, Flinders University.
+The study was coordinated by Dr Zali Yager, Associate Professor - Victoria University and Dr Ivanka Prichard, Senior Lecturer - Flinders University.

 EMBRACE KIDS RESEARCH STATEMENT – BY DR ZALI YAGER + DR IVANKA PRICHARD